Jeep Renegade SUV - MPG, running costs & CO2

 The Jeep Renegade is cheap to run for such a capable off-roader, but more road-biased rivals have lower emissions

-Jeep has now revealed the Renegade's fuel economy figures, but it’s likely a number of the Renegade’s compact SUV rivals will still be less expensive to run in the real world.
-The Jeep's boxy shape will blunt economy, while four-wheel-drive models are considerably less frugal.
+Jeep has now discontinued the diesel models of the Renegade, instead offering downsized petrol options and a plug-in hybrid version.
+A number of the Renegade’s compact SUV rivals will still be less expensive to run in the real world.

 Jeep Renegade MPG & CO2